 From the station we went on a general ramble as is our wont.
 One of our first discoveries was the old Quaker Meeting House.
 This was built by the Chelmsford Quakers and used by them from 1824 to 1957, when they sold it to help fund a new building.
 It now seems to be in a rather sorry condition and I don’t know what use it now serves, if any.

 On the wall of the meeting house is a blue plaque in memory of Anne Knight (1786-1862).
 To my shame, I must admit to never having heard of her before.
-She was the daughter of a Chelmsford grocer and a tireless worker for emancipation of slaves and for women’s rights, altogether a remarkable and admirable women.
+She was the daughter of a Chelmsford grocer and a tireless worker for emancipation of slaves and for women’s rights, altogether a remarkable and admirable woman.

 In Victoria Road South, we discovered this strange building.
 Google Street View shows it with a door and windows so it has only fairly recently been bricked up.
 There is no clue to be gained from the site itself, however.
 Perhaps it is due to be demolished.
+(Update: Brian Hanchett has kindly provided information on the bricked-up door.
+See his comment below.)

 In Duke Street is Essex County Hall, a large structure built in 1933, according to an inscription on the corner.
 From memory I think there is also an older part to the building though I neglected to note the date.
 The style might be described as “restrained elaborate”: as you see from the photo, there is some intricate carved work but it is limited to small areas.